-Being a freelancer offers a lot of benefits, including freedom from commuting every day, the flexibility to manage your workday, and choosing to do the work you love.
+Being a freelancer offers a lot of benefits, including freedom from commuting every day, the flexibility to manage your workday, and choosing who you sign agreement templates with or send scope of work templates to.

 How to pay taxes as a freelancer is one of the most important administrative tasks you need to learn.
 Nothing spoils a great year as a freelancer by finding out you owe more in taxes than you thought.